FrancoisPorcher/awesome-ai-tutorials/README.md

 ## 👨‍💻 About the Author

 Hey!
 My name is [François](https://www.linkedin.com/in/fporcher/), I am a A.I Research Scientist at Meta.
-Previously I was doing research on Deep Learning and NeuroImaging at Cambridge University, and I graduated from UC Berkeley and CentraleSupelec.
+Previously I was also doing research in Computer vision and LLMs at Stanford University and Cambridge University.

 Being very curious and constantly learning, I have a very broad range of interests.
 I also like to break down the most complex topics into the tiniest bits and explain them in a simple way.